Hey, we're going to need a gorbasm update today, Mr. Mamon.

-Uh Gorbachev was on uh Good Morning America today.
+Gorbachev was on Good Morning America today.

-Yeah, we have the audio sound bites of that.
+Yeah, we have the audio soundbites of that.

-Key Arab governments have taken the rare step of blaming Hezbollah, underscoring in part their growing fear of influence by their group's main sponsor, Iran.
+The battle between Israel and the Lebanese militia, Hezbollah, raging, key Arab governments have taken the rare step of blaming Hezbollah, underscoring in part their growing fear of influence by the group's main sponsor, Iran.

 We simply can't accept them.

-Prince Faisal spoke at the closed door meeting, but his words are reported to journalists by other delegates.
+Prince Faisal spoke at the closed-door meeting, but his words are reported to journalists by other delegates.

 The meeting ended with participants asserting that the Middle East peace process had failed.

-Uh and they requested help from the United Nations Security Council, which is the architect of all the failed peace processes.
+And I requested help from the United Nations Security Council, which is the architect of all the failed peace processes.

 It is nearly unheard of for Arab officials to chastise an Arab group engaged in conflict with Israel, especially as images of destruction by Israeli warplanes are beamed into Arab living rooms.

-Normally under such circumstances, Arabs are not blamed, and condemnations of Israel are routine, but the willingness of these governments to defy public opinion in their own countries underscores a shift that is prompted by the growing influence of Iran and Shiite Muslims in Iraq and across the region, the way some officials see it.
+Normally, under such circumstances, Arabs are not blamed, and condemnations of Israel are routine, but the willingness of these governments to defy public opinion in their own countries underscores a shift that is prompted by the growing influence of Iran and Shiite Muslims in Iraq and across the region, the way some officials see it.

 Israel is the devil they know, but Iran is the growing threat.